 Discussing your requirements with an alarm company is much easier to do if you have an idea of the broad framework within which they operate, and some of the terminology that may be used.
 This guidance summarises the key features to be aware of, some insurance perspectives and, in the context of monitored systems, any police requirements.

 Where your insurer relies upon the presence of an alarm system, it is likely that a policy ‘alarm condition’ will be applied which, subject to the type of system, may typically require:

 Always read any such condition that applies to you in full, ensuring you both understand and comply with it.
 In case of doubt always contact your insurance broker/insurer.

-Various British Standards covering the design, installation maintenance and monitoring of intruder alarm systems exist.
-The three main ones you are likely to see mentioned are:
+Various British Standards covering the design, installation maintenance and monitoring of intruder alarm systems exist:

 Adherence to these Standards is vital to obtain a Police URN.

-Anyone can claim to comply with a British Standard, but organisations exist to check/enforce such claims.
-The two inspectorates recognised by the Police as providing this function, and which also ensure personnel are suitably trained and Criminal Record Bureau vetted, are:
+Whilst anyone can claim to comply with a British Standard, organisations do exist to enforce such claims.
+The two inspectorates recognised by the police as providing this function, and which also ensure personnel are suitably trained and Criminal Record Bureau vetted, are: